Graduate students’ grades in all courses counting toward an advanced degree may be reported as:

 Grade point averages are calculated as:

-The Office of Graduate Studies considers grades of C+, C and C- as passing grades; however, grades in the C range may not be acceptable for specific programmatic requirements and may result in the student being unable to maintain a 3.0 cumulative average.
+The Graduate School considers grades of C+, C and C- as passing grades; however, grades in the C range may not be acceptable for specific programmatic requirements and may result in the student being unable to maintain a 3.0 cumulative average.

 No D grade may be awarded to a graduate student, and a grade of F means the work has not satisfied the minimum requirements of the course.
 W denotes withdrawn passing and does not affect a student’s grade point average.